 After spending 4 months in Oaxaca before coming over to Mexico’s Yucatan peninsula, we’ve come to appreciate Mexican food is nothing, if not diverse.
 I arrived in Valladolid Mexico, a small, colonial city about 2 hours in either direction from Merida and Cancun, with an appetite, and set out to eat all the things I could during our 3-day visit.
+Being the half way point between the two cities, it tends to land on many Yucatan itineraries, whether you’re backpacking in Mexico, staying at a resort, or on a grand Mexican adventure.

 Here are my picks for a few uniquely Yucatecan eats and treats to try while in Valladolid Mexico.